robincamille/bot-tutorial-jumpstart-2020/README.md

 ## Advanced bot: poembot.py

-This script treats the poem *This Is Just To Say* (William Carlos Williams) as a mad-lib, filling in four blanks from four data sources: JSON files from @dariusk's [collection of corpora](https://github.com/dariusk/corpora).
+This script treats the poem *This Is Just To Say* (William Carlos Williams) as a mad-lib, filling in 3 blanks from 3 data sources: JSON files from @dariusk's [collection of corpora](https://github.com/dariusk/corpora).

 *Change it up!*
 - Choose different [word lists](https://github.com/dariusk/corpora).
 Make sure to change the URLs in lines ``16-19`` and the list name in lines ``22-25``.